19hours/sg-statutes/Acts/National Heritage Board Act.md

 12.—(1) The Board shall meet for the despatch of business at such times and places as the Chairman may from time to time appoint.

-(2) At every meeting of the Board, one-half the total number of members shall form a quorum.
+(2) At every meeting of the Board, one-half of the total number of members shall form a quorum.

 (3) Decisions at meetings of the Board shall be adopted by a simple majority of the votes of the members present and voting; and in the case of an equality of votes, the Chairman or in his absence the Deputy Chairman or the member presiding shall have a casting vote.